About Us

 Over the years of training various types of clients, she's taken a special interest in helping those who want to perform better, get stronger and feel good for their sport, but also for life.
 Like Greg, Jaclyn is also a student of the late Charles Poliquin – applying many of his methods to her own and her clients' training.
 Since 2019, she’s taken an interest in Olympic weightlifting and started training Brazilian jiu-jitsu.
 BJJ opened up a whole new world of training for performance.
 She fell in love with the sport and the community and absolutely loves helping grappling athletes get strong and mobile so they can feel their best on the mats.

-If you want to work with Jaclyn in-person, or become a hybrid client (online + in-person), she can be found at Fortis Fitness (11 Carlaw Ave, in Leslieville).
-Email to book an appointment: info@kaliberhealthonline.com
+If you want to work with Jaclyn in-person, or as a hybrid client, at Fortis Fitness (11 Carlaw Ave, Toronto), send an email to info@kaliberhealthonline.com to book a free consultation!

 The Kaliber Training Philosophy